-The following three ingredients constitute the Modern Meditation Method that I teach and practice daily:
+The following three ingredients are integrated into the core meditation practice that I teach and practice daily:

-Relaxation calms the mind and nervous system in order to get a deep state of rest and become more resilient and less reactive.
+Settle your mind and shift your nervous system from fight-flight-freeze to rest and digest to become more resilient and less reactive.

 Starting here is like building the foundation for a house.
 You start at the ground level and then move up.
 Without a solid foundation, the house is unstable.